Guide for authors

 Corresponding author is responsible for professional processing of analyses and interpretation of obtained data, checks the accuracy of the text and presentation of results; the author identification by ORCID database.

 Abstract is a short summary of the whole paper containing all essential facts of a scientific paper; it should provide the reader sufficient information about the objective, used method(s) and the most important results.
 As far as possible, the abstract should be concise and clear in writing.
-It should not exceed 250 words.
+It should not exceed 250 words without spaces.
 It does not contain cited references.

-Key words (up to 7 words) should differ from words mentioned in the title.
+Key words (up to 7 words) should not differ from words mentioned in the title.

 Introduction should outline the main reason why the research was conducted, describe a brief review of literature consisting of refereed periodicals, journals and books.
 It sets out basic research questions, or some dominant hypotheses.
 The last paragraph should include the statement of objectives of the paper.